 - name calling;

 - interfering with friendships;

 - physical contact;

 - negative body language;

 - interfering with personal belongings;

 - making fun of others.

+- cyberbullying

+- prejudice based bullying

+- discriminatory bullying

-All children must be encouraged to report such acts and not be fearful of reprisals.
+All children must be encouraged to report such acts.

-The school will contact the parents of any child undertaking such acts and discuss sanctions.
+The school will contact the parents of any child undertaking such acts and discuss ways to support.
 In cases where the behaviour persists, a second warning may be given to parent and child.
-This clear warning will relate the fact that bullying will not be tolerated within the school and that a child who displays negative attitudes towards others is in need of help.
+This clear warning will relate the fact that bullying will not be tolerated within the school and that a child who displays negative attitudes towards others requires further support.

-The help that the child needs will be based on an agreed approach by school, parents and other agents.
-If the child or parents are not able or willing to co-operate, and the behaviour persists, the Headteacher and governors will consider either fixed term or permanent exclusion of the child from Oldbrook First School.
+The support will be based on an agreed approach by school, parents and other agents.
+If the child or parents are not able or willing to co-operate, and the behaviour persists, the Headteacher and governors will consider suspension or permanent exclusion of the child from Oldbrook First School.